Choose a college

 Q: What is the deadline for transcript submission?

-A: WGU requires that ALL official transcripts of previous academic work completed at other colleges or graduate schools be submitted for evaluation.
+A: Transcripts must be received by the 1st of the month prior to your intended start date.
+WGU requires that ALL official transcripts of previous academic work completed at other colleges and universities be submitted for evaluation.

-The Transcripts Departments should receive official transcripts by the 1st of the month prior to the start date of your program.
-It is your obligation to request official transcripts from the institutions you have attended.
+The Transcripts Department should receive official transcripts by the 1st of the month prior to the start date of your program.
+It is your obligation to request official transcripts from all institutions you have attended.
 PLEASE REQUEST TRANSCRIPTS AS SOON AS POSSIBLE.
 Transcripts should be mailed directly from the sending institution to the following address: